Does AI See like Art Historians? Interpreting How Vision Language Models Recognize Artistic Style: Methods

 \textbf{Hyperparameters.} We experiment with multiple layers $L$ at which the latent representations are extracted and the number of concepts $K$.
-The goal is that concepts should help explain model outputs.
-We evaluate configurations using linear probe accuracy (see \S\ref{sec:concept_style_associations}), which measures how well concept activations predict the model's output style.
+We evaluate configurations using linear probe accuracy (see \S\ref{sec:concept_style_associations}), which measures how well concept activations predict the model's output style, and consider additional metrics in Appendix \ref{sec:appendix_parameters}.

 \textbf{Activation Threshold.} Semi-NMF encourages sparsity but results in many near-zero activations that can create noise.
-Therefore, to determine an activation threshold, we run experiments using different percentile thresholds and calculate the average number of concepts activated per patch (Table \ref{tab:sparsity_table}).
-Since the patches are small, we expect each patch to correspond to only a few concepts and apply a threshold of 0.90 throughout.
+Therefore, to determine an activation threshold, we experiment with different percentiles and examine the number of activated concepts per patch.
+Following this, we select a threshold at the 90th percentile of non-zero activation values as this yields two-three activated concepts on average (Appendix \ref{sec:appendix_parameters}), reflecting our expectation that small patches should correspond to only a few concepts.

+\textbf{Concept Representation.} To interpret the discovered concepts, we represent them using prototyping \cite{alvarez2018towards, kim2018interpretability}, displaying the top $k=24$ image patches\footnote{Throughout this paper, we display a smaller number of image patches per concept due to space constraints.} with maximal concept activation as shown in the human study interface in Appendix \ref{sec:appendix_annotation_guidelines}.
+Moreover, we experiment with four methods of generating text labels that describe the concepts (see Appendix~\ref{sec:appendix_concept_labeling_methods}).
+Example generated labels are shown in Figure \ref{fig:our_approach}.
+These labels can be useful in studies where it is not possible to create manual labels by human experts.